 The Summer Palace (simplified Chinese: 颐和园; traditional Chinese: 頤和園; pinyin: Yíhéyuán) is a vast ensemble of lakes, gardens and palaces in Beijing.
-It was an imperial garden in the Qing dynasty.
+It was an imperial garden during the Qing dynasty.
 Inside includes Longevity Hill (万寿山; 萬壽山; Wànshòu Shān) Kunming Lake and Seventeen Hole Bridge.
 It covers an expanse of 2.9 square kilometres (1.1 sq mi), three-quarters of which is water.

 Longevity Hill is about 60 metres (200 ft) high and has many buildings positioned in sequence.
-The front hill is rich with splendid halls and pavilions, while the bac...Read more
+The front hill is the site of splendid halls and pavilions, while the back hill, in sharp contrast, is quiet with natural beauty.
+The central Kunming Lake, covering 2.2 square kilometres (540 acres), was entirely man-made and the excavated soil was used to build Longevity Hill.

 The Summer Palace (simplified Chinese: 颐和园; traditional Chinese: 頤和園; pinyin: Yíhéyuán) is a vast ensemble of lakes, gardens and palaces in Beijing.
-It was an imperial garden in the Qing dynasty.
+It was an imperial garden during the Qing dynasty.
 Inside includes Longevity Hill (万寿山; 萬壽山; Wànshòu Shān) Kunming Lake and Seventeen Hole Bridge.
 It covers an expanse of 2.9 square kilometres (1.1 sq mi), three-quarters of which is water.

 In December 1998, UNESCO included the Summer Palace on its World Heritage List.
 It declared the Summer Palace "a masterpiece of Chinese landscape garden design.
 The natural landscape of hills and open water is combined with artificial features such as pavilions, halls, palaces, temples and bridges to form a harmonious ensemble of outstanding aesthetic value".